johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-12-19-using-ts-loader-with-webpack-2/index.md

 }
 ```

 Looking at our existing config you'll note that for `js` files we're using `query` (`options` in the new world I understand) to configure babel usage.
 We're using [query parameters](https://webpack.github.io/docs/using-loaders.html#query-parameters) for `ts` files.
 I have _zero_ idea how to configure preset options using query parameters.
 Fiddling with `query` / `options` didn't seem to work.
-So, I've decided to abandon using query entirely and drop in a `<a href="http://babeljs.io/docs/usage/babelrc/">.babelrc</a>` file using our presets combined with the `<a href="https://babeljs.io/docs/plugins/#plugin-preset-options">modules</a>` setting:
+So, I've decided to abandon using query entirely and drop in a [`.babelrc`](http://babeljs.io/docs/usage/babelrc/) file using our presets combined with the [`modules`](https://babeljs.io/docs/plugins/#plugin-preset-options) setting:

 ```js
 {